 - Marinara sauce - Grab your favorite brand!

-For the sauce:
+For the lasagna components:

-For the lasagna:
+To assemble the lasagna:

 Tips & Substitutions

-- If the top starts to brown too much you can tent the top with aluminum foil.
+- If the top starts to brown too much, you can tent the top with aluminum foil.
 Carefully remove the lasagna from the oven and add the aluminum foil then place it back in the oven.

 Other Butternut Squash Recipes You Might Like